 - Assembly Work – The type of items vary, including crafts and jewelry, or may require a purchase of a sewing machine to make clothing like aprons.
 After investing in equipment, you spend hours assembling the products. when you finish your work, the company tells you your products are “poor quality” and refuses to pay you.
 Nobody’s work is ever any good.

-More Common Working From Home Scams
+More Common Working At Home Scams

 - Rebate Processing – You answer the ad to earn money processing rebates.
 You pay a fee and promised to earn much more.
 Supposedly a qualified person will teach you how they did it.
 You actually receive useless training materials.
 The truth is, no rebates exist, and no one gets a refund.